SNAPSHOT-India stocks, rupee, swaps, call at close

 CALL MONEY/REPOS:

-India's overnight call money INROND= rate was unchanged at 6.65% against 6.65% in the previous session.
-The overnight TREPS rate INTREPTOT=TCCL was at 6.15%, compared with the previous day's weighted average of 6.6372%.
+India's overnight call money INROND= rate was down 25 bps at 6.35% against 6.60% in the previous session.
+The overnight TREPS rate INTREPTOT=TCCL was at 6.28%, compared with the previous day's weighted average of 6.5995%.

 (Reporting by Bhakti Tambe)